accessibility-luxembourg/accessibilite.public.lu/content/de/raam1/referentiel-technique.md

 ###### iOS and Android

 1. Identify session time limits (for example, logging out of a customer account).
-1. Check :
+1. Check
-	- the presence of a mechanism enabling the user to remove the time limit (for example, a button with an explicit title) ;
+	- the presence of a mechanism enabling the user to remove the time limit (for example, a button with an explicit title);
 	- or the presence of a mechanism enabling the user to increase the time limit (for example, a parameter available in the application to manage session times);
 	- or that the duration of the session is at least twenty hours.
 1. If this is the case, the criterion is validated.